Pennsylvania

 Voters can check their county’s website or call their county to find out if ballots are available.

 As is true with other mail-in ballots, the deadline to apply in person for a ballot is 7 days before the election, by 5 p.m.
-(ET).
+(ET), that is, by October 29, 2024.
 Even if the voter received the mail-ballot in person, besides returning it at the same time they received it, they can drop it off at their county election board or other officially designated location until 8 p.m (ET) on Election Day or return it by mail, as long as it is received by the county election board, not just postmarked, by 8 p.m. on Election Day.

 More information is available at Vote In Person by Mail Ballot Before Election Day (vote.pa.gov).